-Unfortunately, however, Maté is fundamentally proposing a reductionist vision of addiction, where abuse history and posited biochemical changes are now THE essential causes of people's self-destructive action.
+Unfortunately, however, Maté is fundamentally proposing a reductionist vision of addiction, where abuse history and posited biochemical changes are now the essential causes of people's self-destructive action.
 It is not enough to say that this model is highly conjectural.
-It also isn't true -- that is, it makes little sense of the data.
+It also isn't true, that is, it makes little sense of the data.
 Vincent Felitti conducted a huge epidemiological study on early childhood experiences.
-He found that only a tiny group (3.5%) of people with 4 or more adverse childhood experiences became involved in injection drug use.
+He found that only a tiny group (3.5 percent) of people with four or more adverse childhood experiences became involved in injection drug use.
 So Maté's model is highly undiscriminating.
 The percentage of addicts increases somewhat with the number of adverse experiences.
 Even so, this relatively minor elevation in no way presupposes the damage is caused biochemically, rather than simply by detrimental psychological consequences and deeply dysfunctional homes and environments.

 One counterargument in favor of Maté's position might be that injection drug use is low among this population because so few people who have experienced abuse are exposed to injectable drugs.
 But this argument does not hold either.
 Felitti has included alcohol in his research.
-And, with drinking, the rates of dependence follow the same trajectory depending on the number adverse childhood experiences, but are still not much higher for abuse victims -- 16%.
+And, with drinking, the rates of dependence follow the same trajectory depending on the number of adverse childhood experiences but are still not much higher for abuse victims, 16 percent.

 Beyond this failure to find the distinct differences in addiction among abuse victims that Maté proposes, we must account for people's natural tendency to overcome abuse and addictive experiences.
-We might, after all, study what are the protective effects for the other 96.5 percent of abuse sufferers that prevent them from injecting drugs, and the 84% who do not become alcohol dependent.
-And, on top of this, what about the strong tendency that has been revealed -- time and again -- for people with addictions to naturally remediate.
-According to the National Institute on Alcohol Abuse and Alcoholism, three quarters of people who were at one time alcohol dependent fully recover, the large majority without treatment, many without ceasing to drink.
+We might, after all, study what are the protective effects for the other 96.5 percent of abuse sufferers that prevent them from injecting drugs, and the 84 percent who do not become alcohol dependent.
+And, on top of this, what about the strong tendency that has been revealed, time and again, for people with addictions to naturally remediate.
+According to the National Institute on Alcohol Abuse and Alcoholism, three-quarters of people who were at one time alcohol-dependent fully recover, the large majority without treatment, many without ceasing to drink.

 In fact, at the deepest level, Maté's views limit our approaches to, our understanding of, and even our respect for people living with addiction.
 Rather than expand our understanding of addiction, his views harm our ability to respond to it.
-For one thing, focusing solely on one risk factor and one very questionable source of addiction has led Maté to posit a potential ‘cure' for addiction -- Ayahuasca -- a brew made from South-American "spirit-vine" that is claimed to open the human conscious for a higher degree of introspection.
-In fact, Maté's reliance on this treatment further confuses levels of analysis -- does introspection really remedy the absence of neuro-receptors in some straightforward manner?
+For one thing, focusing solely on one risk factor and one very questionable source of addiction has led Maté to posit a potential cure for addiction, Ayahuasca, a brew made from South-American spirit-vine that is claimed to open the human consciousness for a higher degree of introspection.
+In fact, Maté's reliance on this treatment further confuses levels of analysis.
+Does introspection really remedy the absence of neuro-receptors in some straightforward manner?

 In this context, that harm reductionists embrace Maté is extremely troubling.
 For, contrary to popular beliefs in these circles, Maté is actually diverting the addiction field from a more comprehensive and practicable view of addiction.
 Maté's embrace of Ayahuasca does not support the broad harm reduction goals of expanding the resources available to people with addictions like those in Vancouver, of developing their skills for functioning in their worlds, and of holding up the hope that they can improve their lives.
 Instead, this approach is reductive, monosyllabic, and really no different than the disease camp's fool's gold quest for an addiction vaccine in the forlorn hope that we can remedy addiction without improving human lives.

-A true harm reductionist should accept a wide range of contributors in the development of addiction, but particularly those that human agency -- and particularly the person who is addicted him or herself -- can address and improve.
+A true harm reductionist should accept a wide range of contributors in the development of addiction, but particularly those that human agency—and particularly the person who is addicted himself or herself—can address and improve.
 Without this sense, we are lost.

-As to a systematic test of theory of epidegentics and trauma in the American Journal of Psychiatry: "Findings from this epidemiological analysis of the epigenetic effects of early-life stress do not support the hypothesis of robust changes in DNA methylation in victimized young people."
+As to a systematic test of the theory of epigenetics and trauma in the American Journal of Psychiatry: "Findings from this epidemiological analysis of the epigenetic effects of early-life stress do not support the hypothesis of robust changes in DNA methylation in victimized young people."

-Q. I read an article you (Dr. Peele) wrote recently that questioned the validity of statements connecting addiction to early childhood trauma.
-How big a role, in your opinions, does early childhood experience play in later substance issues?
+Question from Reddit Reader: I read an article you (Dr. Peele) wrote recently that questioned the validity of statements connecting addiction to early childhood trauma.
+How big a role, in your opinion, does early childhood experience play in later substance issues?